systemslab/popper-paper/paper/paper.md

 personalized scripts, they usually hard-code many of the parameters or paths to files in the local machine.
 Worst of all, a lot of the contextual information is in the mind of researchers.
-Without a list of guiding principles, going back to an experiment, even for the original author on the same machine, represents a time-consuming task.
+Without a list of guiding principles, going back to an experiment, _even for the original author on the same machine_, represents a time-consuming task.

 ## Sharing source code